 Patient journey mapping is important to improve patient experience, as patients benefit from having clear communication, reduced uncertainties, and knowing what to expect next.
-Getting an understanding of patient experience and their requirements can help healthcare providers to create personalized and good patient experiences.
+Getting an understanding of the patient experience and their requirements can help healthcare providers to create personalized and good patient experiences.

-For healthcare professionals and hospital management, the insights into patient experience from their perspective is invaluable.
+For healthcare professionals and hospital management, the insights into the patient experience from their perspective is invaluable.
 This can inform the staff about the gaps in the process, areas for improvement, and opportunities for innovation.
 With these insights, they can focus on where to allocate the budget, plan the solutions to increase efficiency and improve the quality of care.

 What are the benefits of patient journey mapping?

 Patient journey mapping gives a lot of benefits for both patients and care providers.
 Below are some of the benefits of patient journey mapping: